Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/introduction.rst

 Object
    This menu appears when in Object Mode. it contains tools to edit :doc:`objects </scene_layout/object/editing/transform/introduction>`.
-   In edit mode, it will change to the appropriate menu with :doc:`editing tools </modeling/index>`.
+   In Edit Mode, it will change to the appropriate menu with :doc:`editing tools </modeling/index>`.

 Transform Controls